acromush/Authentication-lv.1/README.md

    - Install PostgreSQL on your system.
    - Create a new database.
    - Execute the SQL queries in `queries.sql` to create tables and other database objects.

+4. **Set up the index.js file:**
+   - Add the password and database name in place of "database" and "password"

 ## Running the Application

 1. **Start the development server:**